o2r-project/architecture/docs/04_solution-strategy.md

 To be able to demonstrate the system, a _browser-based client application_ is developed.
 It uses the RESTful API to control the system.
 _OAuth 2.0_ is used for authentication and minimal information, which is already public, is stored for each user.
-This information is shared between all services that require authentication via the database.
+This information is shared between all services which require authentication via the database.

 _The client application manages the control flow_ of all user interactions.

 ### Tools

-If standalone tools are developed, they should provide a command-line interface (CLI) that allows integration into microservices when needed.
+If standalone tools are developed, they should provide a command-line interface (CLI).
+The CLI allows integration into microservices when needed and to package tools including their dependencies as containers.
 Thanks to the container architecture and the controlled, we don't need to worry about documentation for or distribution/packaging of these tools.
 It must only be ensured they are correctly installed using the microservice's Dockerfile.
 The only required documentation is for the installation into a container and usage of the CLI.